 - visual perception

-- vascular dementia, which results from strokes or other conditions that block blood flow to the brain
+- vascular dementia, which results from stroke and other conditions that block blood flow to the brain

-- Lewy body dementia, which is a result of abnormal protein deposits in the brain
+- Lewy body dementia, which is a result of unusual protein deposits in the brain

-- frontotemporal disorders, which are types of dementia resulting from damage to the frontal and temporal lobes of the brain
+- frontotemporal disorders, which are due to damage to the frontal and temporal lobes of the brain

 Causes and risk factors